AlchemyOptions/docs/javascript/get_post_meta.md

 If you pass the ID of a post that doesn't exist, the call will still be successful, the `data` property will be an empty string.

-The same thing will happen if you ask non-existent `metaID`.
+The same thing will happen if you ask for non-existent `metaID`.

 ## Params